jamesmendel/jamesmendel.github.io/README.md

 This site was built off of the [minimal](https://github.com/pages-themes/minimal) theme for [Jekyll](https://jekyllrb.com/) with support for Github pages.

 # Adding content
-Most pages are templated dynamically with `.yml` files containting the post content according to some schema.
+Most pages are templated dynamically with `.yml` files containing the post content according to some schema.
 However, some pages (that I don't anticipate changing too often) are hardcoded in good 'ol `markdown`.

 ### Coursework
 I anticipate that this will be the most updated page.